42Olu/md-tool/README.md

   * this can be used to manually add metadata with a text editor

 # Instructions
-* after starting the tool it will warn you if no keywords.pkl or processes.pkl is found
+* after starting the tool it will warn you if no keywords.pkl or processes.pkl are found
   * the recovery will be started to create the missing files from existing metadata or create empty files

 * If no warnung occured you will be able to select the working directory which includes your datafiles you want to add or edit the metadata of